skyvers/skyve-dev-guide/_pages/working-with-content.md

 Skyve incorporates the Elastic content repository for non-sql storage.
 Elastic requires access to the file system and a `content` folder must be specified in the application `.json` settings file for the Skyve platform to be able to start, with read and write permissions being assigned to the user credential under which Wildfly runs.

+Access to content items is controlled by the privilege declaration in the `module.xml` for the document that contains the content item attribute.

 (For the developer environment, we recommend selecting a folder location for content which is outside of the project, to avoid problems with IDEs like Eclipse constantly scanning the folder for changes.)

 #### Using content